-The locker for storing gas bottles can be reached through the cockpit.

-The locker can accommodate a gas bottle.
+The locker for storing gas bottles can be accessed through the cockpit, to starboard of the alley.
+The locker can accommodate 1 gas bottles.
 The locker is equipped with bottle fastening straps.

 FIGHT AGAINST FIRE

 It is the owner's or the skipper's responsibility: